On the equivalence of contact invariants in sutured Floer homology theories: Proof of Main Theorem

 We turn now to the claim about the triple diagram.
-Viewing $-H(S)$ as the sutured manifold determined by the sutured Heegaard diagram it is easy to see that $\gamma_i\subset \Sigma$ is isotopic in $-H(S)$ to the curve $s_i$ in (\ref{eqn:si}), for $i=1,\dots,n$, and that the $\Sigma$-framing of $\gamma_i$ coincides with the $\partial H(S)$-framing of $s_i$.
-Moreover, $\beta_i$ bounds a meridional disk for $\gamma_i$.
-It follows rather easily that specifies the complement of a \emph{bouquet} for the link $s_1\cup\dots\cup s_n\subset Y_\beta$, as defined in \cite{osz5}, and therefore that is a left-subordinate Heegaard triple diagram for the cobordism $W_{\beta,\gamma}=:-W$ associated to surgery on this framed link.
+Viewing $-H(S)$ as the sutured manifold determined by the sutured Heegaard diagram we first observe that $\gamma_i\subset \Sigma$ is isotopic in $-H(S)$ to the curve $s_i$ in \eqref{eqn:si}, for $i=1,\dots,n$, and that the $\Sigma$-framing of $\gamma_i$ coincides with the $\partial H(S)$-framing of $s_i$.
+Indeed, this observation only requires thinking about how $\Sigma$ is embedded in $-H(S)$.
+In particular, the subsurface on which the $\gamma_i$ lie is isotopic in $-H(S)$ to the union where each $A_j$ is a rectangular neighborhood of $c_j\subset S$ (note that $A_j$ is disjoint from $\boldsymbol\alpha$ after isotoping the latter, which is why $A_j$ can be pushed into $S\times\{1\}$).
+Furthermore, this isotopy carries $\gamma_i$ to the union which is precisely the curve $s_i$.
+Moreover, it is also not hard to see that $\beta_i$ bounds a meridional disk for $\gamma_i$.
+Alternatively, the above observation is made clear in Figure \ref{fig:surgerytriple}.